 “In the event you are granted core participant status in the Inquiry or choose to submit a witness statement for the Inquiry and wish to repeat these or similar criticisms of Grenfell United and its members you are free to do so but it would place me in a position of conflict because I am unable to advance that position on your behalf at the same time as properly representing my other clients’ interests.

 The proposal that I might “repeat these and similar criticisms of Grenfell United“ in evidence to the Grenfell Inquiry is utterly ridiculous and Shamik Dutta knows it.
 I had no intention, and had expressed no intention, of criticising Grenfell United or their members in any evidence I might give to the Inquiry, but that, it seems was entirely irrelevant.
-What mattered was that representatives of Grenfell United had apparently complained privately to Bhatt Murphy about my comment.
-I had posted the comment on the five Facebook groups of which I am a member and it had attracted no response whatever.
-It seems, therefore, that Grenfell United, who clearly resented my criticism, preferred the cowardly back stabbing approach to engaging in open debate.
+What mattered was that representatives of Grenfell United had clearly complained privately to Bhatt Murphy about my comment and Shamik Dutta was acting on their instructions.
+I had posted the comment on five closed Facebook groups of which I have membership and it had attracted no response.
+It seems, therefore, that Grenfell United members clearly resented my criticism, and preferred the cowardly back stabbing approach of complaining to Shamik Dutta rather than engaging in open debate with me.

 From my perspective, all the signs suggest that Bhatt Murphy and Grenfell United conspired together to contrive my expulsion from the Bhatt Murphy fold and that this whole sordid affair was designed to justify this expulsion of a lone independent voice, without powerful friends, who no longer fit whatever secretive ideology they had cooked up without my knowledge or agreement.
 There may be more to my expulsion, and there probably is, than the A1-A2 issue, but I believe it is vital that they debate this issue with RIBA and the FBU and any other bodies who disagree with their A2 policy.
 I don’t believe their machiavellian scheming and backstabbing, or their bully-boy tactics, will serve them well in that debate – but then I have seen no sign so far that they have any intention of engaging in any such debate.